aroberge/reeborg/docs/breakout_py_en/canvas.rst

         var canvas = document.getElementById("game-canvas");
         inspect(canvas);

-Here's a sample of what I see:
+Here's a sample of what I see (using Chrome version 35; with Firefox, the order is different):

 .. code-block:: py3